datacarpentry/r-intro-geospatial/_episodes/03-data-structures-part1.md

 ~~~
-[1] "character"
+[1] "list"
 ~~~
 {: .output}

-We see that data.frames look like lists 'under the hood' - this is because a data.frame is really a list of vectors and factors, as they have to be - in order to hold those columns that are a mix of vectors and factors, the data.frame needs something a bit more flexible than a vector to put all the columns together into a familiar table.
-In other words, a `data.frame` is a special list in which all the vectors must have the same length.
+We see that data frames look like lists 'under the hood' - this is because a data frame is really a list of vectors and factors, as they have to be - in order to hold those columns that are a mix of vectors and factors, the data frame needs something a bit more flexible than a vector to put all the columns together into a familiar table.
+In other words, a data frame is a special list in which all the vectors must have the same length.

 In our `nordic` example, we have an integer, a double and a logical variable.
-As we have seen already, each column of data.frame is a vector.
+As we have seen already, each column of data frame is a vector.

 ~~~